burnsra/SilhouetteSaver/README.md

 ## Overview

-**Silhouette** is a MacOS screen saver written in Swift.
+**Silhouette** is a MacOS screen saver written in Swift, utilizing HTML/CSS/JS for the animation.
 It allows you to select any transparent PNG file and use it as the silhouette.

 ## Examples